Reverse chronology: Literature

 Julia Alvarez's novel How the García Girls Lost Their Accents (1991) opens in 1989 with one of the characters returning to her native Dominican Republic.
 The story of why the family left and their attempts to succeed in New York are told in reverse chronological order, with the last events happening in 1956.

 The Night Watch (2006) by Sarah Waters is written in three episodes moving backwards from 1947 to 1941, beginning in post-war London and moving back to the early days of the war.
 It was shortlisted for both the 2006 Man Booker Prize and the 2006 Orange Prize.
 All the Birds, Singing (2013) by the Australian author Evie Wyld, relates two stories in parallel, both beginning from the same point in time, one running forwards and one backwards.
 The novel won the 2014 Miles Franklin Award and the 2014 Encore Award.
+Jeffery Deaver's mystery thriller The October List (2013) is told entirely in reversed order (from 6:30 PM on Sunday to 8:20 AM on Friday) followed by the Introduction at the end of the book.

+Baoshu's story "What Has Passed Shall in Kinder Light Appear" is set in the context of Chinese (and world) history running backward from 2008 until the 1930s.
+However, the personal lives of individual characters move forward alongside the reversed flow of history.

+In nonfiction, at least two major biographies address their subjects using reverse chronology.
+Charles Seife's biography of Stephen Hawking, Hawking Hawking (2021), and Edmund Morris' Edison (2019), about Thomas Edison, begin from their subjects' deaths and work backward in time throughout the books.

 Theatre

 A number of plays have employed this technique.
 George S. Kaufman and Moss Hart's 1934 play, Merrily We Roll Along, is told in reverse order, as is the Harold Pinter play Betrayal (1978).
 Kaufman and Hart's play was adapted as a musical comedy by Stephen Sondheim in 1981, and Pinter's play was made into a film in 1983.